 Eligibility for Suffolk GAP registrations

-- Certify to the best of your knowledge that the sheep being considered for GAP are of Suffolk descent by signing the application for registration.
+- Certify to the best of your knowledge that the sheep being considered for GAP are of Suffolk descent.

 - Offspring of these ewes are only eligible for registration if sired by a registered Suffolk ram.

 - Papers have not been maintained on these ewes for generations